vectorgrp/XCPlite/examples/silkit_demo/README.md

 Compared to other XCP integration examples, this demo focuses on 2 special aspects:

 - Simulation time vs. real time: The demo can be configured to use either the virtual simulation time (which advances non-realtime in fixed steps) or real wall-clock time for XCP event timestamps.
-- Multi application support: The demo can be run with either separate XCP servers for participants, or a single XCP server in multi-application shared memory mode for both participants.
+- Multi application support: The demo can be run with either separate XCP servers for participants, or a single XCP server in multi-application shared memory mode used for both participants (default).

+The XCP server can be realized as a separate participant (in `XcpServer.cpp`) or integrated into the participants.
+The participant started first automatically becomes the XCP server.

-For distributed simulations on multiple machines, there will be one XCP server per machine.
+For distributed simulations on multiple machines, there has to be one XCP server per machine.

 ## Single or Multi Application Mode

+Default option settings are non real-time with a single separate XCP server participant and XCP in multi application mode.
+For the other options you need to change the source code (remove propagating the simulated time and modify the XCP mode given to XcpServerInit as appropriate).
+Using multi application mode requires to compile the XCP library in shared memory mode (#define `OPTION_SHM_MODE` in xcplib_cfg.h).
+Note that the multi application mode is still in experimental state yet and only supported on POSIX-compliant platforms (Linux, macOS, QNX), not on Windows.

-### Option 1
+### Option 1 - Separate XCP servers for each participant

-To separate XCP servers for each participant:
+Separate XCP servers for each participant:

 | Executable            | XCP server port |
 |-----------------------|-----------------|